akaTsunemori/ai-studies/README.md

 ## Additional information
-Some of the projects were originally written in portuguese (as per requirements), but were later translated to english by me.
+Some of the projects were originally written in portuguese (as per external requirements), but were later translated to english by me.
 Moreover, some of the code is not perfect, but keep in mind this repository is a work in progress.

 ## License
 MIT License